shimaalizadeh/Electrokinetic_porous_networks/input_files/README.md

+The inpout file Network.in consists of 3 main sections that are need to be provided back to back.
+Below you can find out how to fill each part:

-- The first part if for pores' data.
+-The first part if for pores' data.
 Note that each pore has an id from 0 to num_pores-1 There are 10 columns that are respectively:

 Column1: type of pore (slit(0) or circular(1))<br/>